Jacob-CL/CTFNotes/Boxes/HTB_Puppy.md

 ```
 #
 # Lessons
-- Regular NMAP scan doesn't return anything - have to use `-Pn`  flag
+- Regular NMAP scan doesn't return anything - have to use `-Pn`  flag.  `-Pn: Treat all hosts as online -- skip host discovery`